brandoshmando/devour-example-app/README.md

 The most difficult task is setting up a kafka environment locally.
 For this, we are going to use [docker](https://www.docker.com/) and [Spotify's kafka/zookeeper docker container](https://github.com/spotify/docker-kafka).
 So we'll do the easy stuff first...

-Clone and cd into the root devour-example-app folder.
+Clone and cd into the root `devour-sample-app` folder.
 Create your virtualenv and install dependencies with:

 ```python
 pip install -r requirements.txt